-Hon.
-Mobina S. B. Jaffer: Honourable senators, I rise today to commemorate International Mother Language Day.
-International Mother Language Day was established by the United Nations in 2000 to promote linguistic and cultural diversity and multilingualism.
+International Mother Language Day was established by the UN in 2000 to promote linguistic and cultural diversity and multilingualism.

 Sadly, of the 60 registered Aboriginal languages, only four are considered to be safe from extinction.
-British Columbia is home to more than half of Canada’s Aboriginal languages; however, only one in 20 Aboriginal people in my province is fluent in their language, and almost all of them are elderly people.
+British Columbia is home to more than half of Canada’s native languages, however, only 1 in 20 aboriginals in the province are fluent in their language, and almost all of them are elders.

-We are losing these languages.
-We are losing our heritage.
-Many of these languages date back thousands of years, but today we allow them to teeter on the verge of extinction.
-Honourable senators, if we allow even one of our Aboriginal languages to become extinct, we will have done a great disservice to the heritage of our country.
+Many of these languages date back thousands of years but today, we have allowed them to teeter on the verge of extinction.
+If we allow even one of our Aboriginal languages to become extinct, we would have done a great disservice to the heritage of the world.

 According to the United Nations:

 The importance of language diversity gives Canada a distinct advantage in the world.
-Whether working on diplomatic missions, trade relations or humanitarian aid, our knowledge of the languages of the world allows us to achieve success in these endeavours.
+Whether we are working on diplomatic missions, trade relations or humanitarian aid, our knowledge of the languages of the world allows us to achieve success in these endeavors.

-Honourable senators, growing up in Uganda, I was lucky enough to have the opportunity to learn several languages: African, Indian and European.
-While I did not realize it at the time, learning those languages opened doors of opportunity for me that I would never have dreamt of when I was learning those languages.
+Growing up in Uganda, I was lucky enough to have the opportunity to learn several languages, both African and Indian.
+While I did not realize it at the time, learning those languages opened up doors of opportunity for me which I never would have dreamed of.

-This past summer, I travelled to Kolkata, India, with International Justice Mission Canada and spoke to young girls who had been victims of child trafficking.
-If it was not for the languages I learned as a child, I would not have been able to converse with these young girls and bring their tragic stories out into the open.
+This past summer, I traveled to Kolkata, India with International Justice Mission Canada and spoke to young girls who had been victims of child trafficking.
+If it was not for the languages I learnt as a child, I would not have been able to converse with these young girls and bring their tragic stories out into the open.